Face Shape Scanner:

 Mapping the Face with Landmark Points

-For face shape detection specifically, the most critical landmark groups are the jaw contour, the cheekbone-level points (approximated from the outer eye and cheek landmarks), the temples, and the hairline boundary.
+For face shape detection specifically, the most critical landmark groups are the jaw contour, the cheekbone-level points, the temples, and the hairline boundary.
 These define the four measurements that determine face shape: forehead width, cheekbone width, jawline width, and face length.
+MediaPipe runs this entire landmark detection step client-side in your browser — which is why the analysis completes in seconds and your photo never leaves your device.

 Key Landmark Groups for Face Shape Detection